howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 3. The `login` mutation will check the provided `email` and `password` and login an existing user.

 > **Note:** We did something different this time from the typical workflow we have been following through this tutorial.
-We designed the GraphQL fields and types in SDL _before_ writing the `nexus` code for them.
-For many people, designing the schema outline in SDL _beforehand_ is more intuitive, so feel free to do this before writing the `nexus` code, if you prefer.
-Remember, you can always convert your SDL into valid `nexus` types using the [Nexus SDL converter](https://nexusjs.org/converter).
+We designed the GraphQL fields and types in SDL _before_ writing the  Nexus code for them.
+For many people, designing the schema outline in SDL _beforehand_ is more intuitive, so feel free to do this before writing the  Nexus code, if you prefer.
+Remember, you can always convert your SDL into valid  Nexus types using the [Nexus SDL converter](https://nexusjs.org/converter).

 First, you will need a new file for the auth code.
 You will also need to install a few dependencies. `bcryptjs` is a cryptography library that helps you has hash and securely store a password. `jsonwebtoken` is a library to generate and verify JSON Web Tokens.